BNSC1/android-notes/README.md

 - `ItemAnimator`: defaults to DefaultItemAnimator

 - `ViewHolder`: draws for individual items

+`SnapHelper`: a helper class that helps to implement snapping behavior in a `RecyclerView`.
+Snapping behavior refers to the behavior of automatically scrolling the RecyclerView to the nearest view when the user stops scrolling.

+The flow on the view happens is when we want to tap the button:
+`Activity` -> `dispatchTouchEvent` (LinearLayout) -> `dispatchTouchEvent` (Button) -> `onTouchEvent` (Button).

+Working with touch control:
+- When working on touch events we start by clicking a view and removing the gesture (in our case our finger/stylus) then `MotionEvent.ACTION_DOWN` and `MotionEvent.ACTION_UP` is called respectively.
+- When the initial touch happens on the `ViewGroup` and after intercepting when it moves to the child, then `MotionEvent.ACTION_CANCEL` gets called on the `ViewGroup` and the touch event dispatches to the children.
+- Now, everything depends on `onInterceptTouchEvent()` and its return value.
+Based on its return value the `dispatchTouchEvent` is dependent, that if returns true the dispatcher is canceled, and if it returns false then the dispatching of the touch event keeps going on until its used.
+It follows Chain of Responsibility pattern.
+- And `onTouchEvent()` if the return value is true, then it means the touch is handled and if it returns false then it means the touch is not handled.

+If a `ViewGroup`'s `onInterceptTouchEvent()` returns false, the touch event is passed down to its child `View`s for further handling.

+Merge layout: a type of layout file in Android that allows you to combine multiple `View`s into a single `View` without introducing an extra level of hierarchy.
+Merge layouts can be used to improve performance by reducing the depth of the `View` hierarchy.

+Tips on how to optimize the depth of the `View` tree:
+- Use Flat View Hierarchies: Whenever possible, try to use a flat view hierarchy by using fewer nesting levels.
+This can be achieved by using layout containers such as `ConstraintLayout` or `RelativeLayout`, which allow you to position `Views` relative to each other without the need for nested layouts.
+- Use `ViewStub`: `ViewStub` is a lightweight `View` that is used to lazily inflate Views.
+Instead of including `View`s directly in the layout, you can use `ViewStub` to include `View`s only when they are needed.
+This can help reduce the depth of the `View` tree and improve performance.
+- Use Merge Layouts: Merge layouts allow you to combine multiple Views into a single View, which can help reduce the depth of the View tree.
+Merge layouts are particularly useful for reusable components that are used in multiple places in the layout hierarchy.
+- Optimize Layouts: Avoid using complex layouts or nested layouts that are not necessary.
+Instead, use simpler layouts and optimize their performance by using techniques such as layout caching, recycling, and minimizing the number of `View`s that need to be measured and laid out.

 Mipmaps are used for icons, every resolution of them is used in case the launcher needs to display larger icon